 - The entry title, publication name and publishing company name

-- Answer to one essay question about the enterprising work that went into the entry and its significance or impact on readers
+- Answer to one essay question about the publication's mission, enterprising work that went into the entry and its significance or impact on readers

-- PDFs of print entry files and/or URLs for web entries
+- PDFs for print entries and/or URLs for digital entries

 Q. I'm having trouble viewing an entry file.
 What should I do?

 A. Occasionally, the entry file may be too large to load a preview image (especially for full-magazine uploads) or the encoding of the uploaded file does not work within your browser.
-If this happens, then please scroll to the bottom of the page where you'll find hyperlinks to open each of the files in a new browser window.
-You may then print or download, if you wish.
+If this happens, please scroll to the bottom of the page where you'll find hyperlinks to open each of the files in a new browser window.
 Additionally, you might consider using another browser for your review and scoring.

 Q: What if I feel like an entry in the category I'm judging has been submitted into the wrong category?

-A: Please reach out to your Super Judge for that division and the awards coordinator at email@example.com.
+A: Please reach out to your Super Judge for that division and the awards coordinator.
 The coordinator will consult with the awards committee to make the final determination and move the entry to a new category if warranted.

 Q. Are stock images allowed in the Azbee Awards contest?